Follow

 • Keep your taskbar clean: When you minimize Terminal, its icon moves to the notification area instead of staying on the taskbar.

-• Keep Terminal running quietly: You can keep Terminal open in the background without it taking up space on the taskbar.
+• Keep Terminal running quietly: You can keep Terminal open in the background.
+It won’t take up space on the taskbar.

-• Access Terminal when needed: You can still open Terminal from the notification area when you want to use it again.
+• Access Terminal when needed: You can still open Terminal from the notification area whenever you want to use it again.

 If you prefer to see Terminal all the time on the taskbar, you can leave this feature off.